ashhabkhan/IoT_in_home_display/README.md

 # Design and implementation of the IoT in-home display
+- Note: The workshops uploaded in the main branch are done by all three group members (Muhammad Ashhab Khan, Sana Khurram, Muhammad Hamza Zafar)
 ## Features
 - 15-minute kWh load profile on an LCD display
 - A user-friendly GUI on mobile application for kWh consumption logging